ASN Aircraft accident Boeing 737-8HO (WL) 9Y-SXM Georgetown-Cheddi Jagan International Airport (GEO)

 MSN: 37935/3716

-Total:Fatalities: 0 / Occupants: 187
+Fatalities:Fatalities: 0 / Occupants: 187

-Aircraft damage: Substantial
+Aircraft damage: Substantial, repaired

-Location:Georgetown-Cheddi Jagan International Airport (GEO) ( Guyana)
+Location:Georgetown-Cheddi Jagan International Airport (GEO) - Guyana

-Phase: Taxi (TXI)
+Phase: Taxi

-Departure airport:New York-John F. Kennedy International Airport, NY (JFK/KJFK), United States of America
+Departure airport:New York-John F. Kennedy International Airport, NY (JFK/KJFK)

-Destination airport:Georgetown-Cheddi Jagan International Airport (GEO/SYCJ), Guyana
+Destination airport:Georgetown-Cheddi Jagan International Airport (GEO/SYCJ)

 Narrative: